INTEL: FROM A GLOBAL STAGE, CHINESE WINES VENTURE UPSTATE

 LH: China is a huge country with extremely diverse geography and terroir.
 Just as in any other part of the world, there are wines that feel very familiar and approachable to the Western palate, and wines that activate that part of your brain that thinks, I've never tasted anything like this.
 Emma Gao of Silver Heights, the first organic and biodynamic certified winery in China, works at both ends of this spectrum.
 Her 'Last Warrior' Red is a Cabernet Sauvignon-Merlot blend that can ease any seasoned Bordeaux drinker into the world of Chinese wine; 'Bloom' is a skin-contact sparkler where an addition of local rice wine kick-starts the secondary fermentation and lends a gorgeous umami character that plays with notes of citrus and melon.

-SDP: Can you talk about the "Farmentation" Cha Pét Nat?
+SDP: Can you talk about the "FARMentation" Cha Pét Nat?
 I absolutely loved this wine.